Stephen Halbrook

 Stephen P. Halbrook (born 12 September 1947) is a senior fellow at the Independent Institute and an author and lawyer known for his litigation on cases involving laws pertaining to firearms.
 He has written extensively about the original meanings of the Second Amendment and the Fourteenth Amendment (the latter as applied to Second Amendment rights).
 He has argued and won three cases before the US Supreme Court: Printz v.
 United States, United States v.
 Thompson-Center Arms Company, and Castillo v.
 United States.
 He has also written briefs in many other cases, including the Supreme Court cases Small v.
 United States (pertaining to the Gun Control Act of 1968) and McDonald v.
 Chicago.
 In District of Columbia v.
 Heller, he wrote a brief on behalf of the majority of both houses of Congress.
 He has written many books and articles on the topic of gun control, some of which have been cited in Supreme Court opinions (Heller, McDonald, Printz v.
 United States).
-He has testified before congress on multiple occasions.
+He has testified before Congress on multiple occasions.
 Halbrook's most popular book is That Every Man Be Armed, originally published in 1984.
 The book is an analysis of the legal history and original intent of the Second Amendment.

 Education

 Halbrook attended Florida State University, receiving a B.S.
 Business in 1969 and a PhD in philosophy in 1972.
 He then attended Georgetown University, receiving his J.D. in 1978.
 He began as an instructor of philosophy at Florida State University, 1970–1972.
 After completing his PhD he worked as an assistant professor of philosophy at the Tuskegee Institute (1972–1974), Howard University (1974–1979), and George Mason University (1980–1981).
-While in law school at Georgetown he acted as a Law Fellow of Georgetown's Barristers' Council from 1975–1977.
+While in law school at Georgetown he acted as a Law Fellow of Georgetown's Barristers' Council from 1975 to 1977.